gearglow/ReptiliaWithATwist/The List.md

 "Is he--?"
 Hermione asked.

-"Singing the most obvious song possible while showering?
+"Singing the most obvious song possible in the most obvious way possible?
 Yup!"
 Robbie said, greeting them as they all entered the greatroom.
 "At least he's on-key."

 "Alright then," Elysia said.
 "While we're waiting around, Nell, Ginny, it's time for you to become animagi."